-The Breath Control for Athletes Workshop is a 5 hour course that teaches basic freediving and breath control techniques aimed to increase comfort and confidence in the water.
+The Breath Control and Ocean Confidence Course is a 6 hour course that teaches basic freediving and breath control techniques aimed to increase comfort and confidence in the water.

 During two separate pool sessions, we cover skills that increase underwater efficiency, how to handle hold downs, how to maintain mental clarity under stress, and will practice relaxing during intimidating situations.

 NEXT COURSE DATES

 4515 Portola Pkwy

 Irvine, Ca 92602

 NOT SURE IF THIS COURSE IS FOR YOU?

 Although the drills covered in this course were designed with surfing and ocean sports in mind, you don’t have to be an experienced surfer or paddler (or even an athlete for that matter) to benefit from this course.
 The techniques learned here benefit athletes of all levels and from all sports and can even help improve your everyday stress response if you are not necessarily an athlete.

 Whether you are a proficient athlete looking to learn more about your body and to gain an edge, or someone looking to improve your overall fitness and confidence, this course is for you.